 How Can Underweight Seniors Achieve a Healthy Weight?

-When getting older, it’s common for seniors to gradually eat less and less.
-When using an appropriate measure of body mass index, it’s estimated that 17% of Canadian seniors over the age of 65 are underweight.
-This can be due to a variety of factors, including reduced appetite, limited mobility, or a loss of smell and taste.
-Additionally, many seniors have dental issues which makes it difficult to eat certain foods.
+As seniors get older, it’s common for them to gradually eat less and less.
+It’s estimated that 17% of Canadian seniors over the age of 65 are underweight when measured with an appropriate body mass index adjusted for the age group.
+Seniors may be underweight due to a variety of factors, including reduced appetite, limited mobility, or a loss of smell and taste.
+Additionally, many seniors have dental issues that make it difficult to eat certain foods.
 Over time, these factors can result in seniors becoming underweight and malnourished, which has a variety of negative health consequences.
-Some of these include a weakened immune system, increased muscle loss, and increased risk of osteoporosis and bone fracture.
+These include a weakened immune system, increased muscle loss, and increased risk of osteoporosis and bone fracture.

-While the consequences can be serious, if you or a family member is underweight or at risk of becoming so, there are steps that can be taken to prevent this.
-The first, most important step is to check with a doctor to determine whether any weight loss is due to not eating enough or if there’s an underlying medical condition causing it.
-After it’s been determined that a change in diet is necessary to prevent low body weight, some adjustments can be made.
+While the health consequences can be serious, steps can be taken to prevent them if you or a family member are underweight or at risk of becoming so.
+The first and most important step is to check with a doctor to determine if the weight loss is caused by under-eating or by an underlying medical condition.
+After determining that a change in diet is necessary to prevent low body weight, some adjustments to the diet can be made.
 These include preparing calorie-dense foods and drinks, changing the frequency and size of meals, and ensuring that the new diet provides adequate nutrients.

 Choose calorie-dense foods

-As older adults commonly have a decreased appetite, they aren’t able to eat as large a volume of food as younger people.
-For this reason, it’s important for them to eat foods that have a high calorie-to-volume ratio.
-This will allow them to eat a smaller volume of food but still get the necessary amount of calories needed to achieve a healthy weight.
+Older adults commonly have a decreased appetite, which means they can’t eat as much food as younger people.
+For this reason, it’s important for them to eat calorie-dense foods.
+This will allow them to eat a smaller amount of food but still get the amount of calories they need to achieve a healthy weight.

-However, while it may seem tempting to just go for high-fat, high-calorie foods, underweight seniors should be consuming foods that are calorie-dense and healthy as well.
-A diet should be devised that provides the appropriate amounts of protein, carbohydrates, and vitamins.
-For seniors with dental issues, it’s a good idea to cook certain foods longer so they become softer and easier to chew, or put them in a food processor to break it up into smaller chunks which are more easily digestible.
+While it may seem tempting to go for high-fat, high-calorie foods, underweight seniors should consume foods that are both calorie-dense and healthy.
+Their diet should provide the appropriate amounts of protein, carbohydrates, and vitamins.
+For seniors with dental issues, it’s a good idea to cook certain foods longer so they become softer and easier to chew or put them in a food processor to break them into smaller chunks, which are more easily digestible.

 Nuts and seeds are great options, as they’re small but packed with calories and proteins.
-Nut butters are also very calorie-dense, and will be easier to eat for seniors who can’t eat hard, raw nuts due to dental issues.
+Nut butters are also very calorie-dense and will be easier to eat for seniors with dental issues than hard, raw nuts.
 Peanut butter, almond butter, and cashew butter are great for spreading on toast and vegetables.
-Other foods that are high in healthy, unsaturated fats include avocados, and oils like olive and canola oil.
-Coconut-based dishes and coconut milk can also be great, but contain saturated fats so should be consumed in moderation.
+Other foods that are high in healthy, unsaturated fats include avocados and oils like olive and canola oil.
+Coconut-based dishes and coconut milk can also be great, but they contain saturated fats and should be consumed in moderation.

-- Some examples of good, calorie-dense eating choices include:
+Some examples of healthy, calorie-dense eating choices include:

 - Snacking on nuts like walnuts, almonds, and pecans